top of page

 Categories: Diversity, Journalism, Women Empowerment, Culture, Women in Culture, Social Equality

-Lloyd is a Diamond Life member of the Savannah Alumnae Chapter of Delta Sigma Theta, Inc., and she was a charter member of the Eta Kappa Chapter (citywide undergraduate, later affiliated with Spelman) of Delta Sigma Theta.
-She is also a member of the Savannah (GA) Chapter of The Links, Incorporated.
+Lloyd is a Diamond Life member of the Savannah Alumnae Chapter, Delta Sigma Theta Sorority, Inc., and she is a member of the Savannah (GA) Chapter of The Links, Incorporated.
+She is also a member of the Association for the Study of African American Life and History.

 bottom of page